darellanodev/jetpack-game/README.md

 ### Tasks

 - [ ] Level editor
+- [ ] Level with a vulcan that throws fire balls.
+- [ ] Other enemy that moves vertically an shots fire balls horizontally.
+- [ ] Platform with a lake of lava that drops lava.
+- [ ] Flip an image and use only one image instead two (left and right)
+- [ ] Make the collision box smaller to not collision so early
 - [ ] When last level show congratulations game completed.
 - [ ] When game over the player can press spacebar or enter to start.
-- [ ] Do not allow the player to leave the screen on the left, right or top.
 - [ ] Create a basic starting menu.
 The player must press the space key to start the game.
-- [ ] Create an item with a time icon representing the oxygen.
-- [ ] Level with a vulcan that throws fire balls.
-- [ ] Other enemy that moves vertically an shots fire balls horizontally.
-- [ ] Platform with a lake of lava that drops lava.
+- [ ] Do not allow the player to leave the screen on the left, right or top.
 - [ ] HUD with 3 lives and the player score.
-- [ ] Flip an image and use only one image instead two (left and right)
+- [ ] Make more white the background leg of the player
+- [ ] Make some blinking stars in the background.
-- [ ] The oxygen bar increases when picking up the oxygen item.
+- [ ] The oxygen bar increases when picking up an oxygen item.
 - [ ] The lava floor kills the player.
-- [ ] Make some blinking stars in the background.
-- [ ] Make the collision box smaller to not collision so early
-- [ ] Make more white the background leg of the player
 - [ ] Fire in bottom of the Rocket when it is landing or it goes up.
 - [x] After landing, wait a time and then dont update/draw particles if we are in playing state
 - [x] Trail of smoke particles when the Rocket is landing.